sylvanc/pony-lecture/ipr0gram-2.md

   new create(name': String) =>
     """
     All fields must be initialised by the time a constructor is done.
-    Until all fields are initialised, `this` is treated as a tag.
+    Until all fields are initialised, we can't do anything that might try to read a field.
     """
     _name = name'
     // name()